Cadenze/Cadenze.github.io/compositions/malinconia-piano-trio.md

 This is also my third and final project in my very first term of a composition class, as an exercise in writing polyphony and counterpoint for a small chamber ensemble.

-Recording to be made available soon (pending performers' approval).

 ### Premiere Edition

 Sheet music: